The Beth Lists

 Picture

-Asia Market is really a tiny food shop (on a rather run down part of W. Cavalcade St.) that also prepares meals.
-On the internet I noticed "grungy" and "hole in the wall" being used by reviewers who also adored the flavorful dishes.
-As you can see in the photo, the tables are squeezed into the front of the shop where you can eye stacked bags of rice and crowded shelves of goodies while you dine!
-3 bonus points for the browsing possibilities!
+The dining tables are squeezed into the front of the shop, near stacked bags of rice and crowded shelves of goodies.
+3 bonus points for the browsing possibilities, while you dine!
 I would not use the word grungy!
 It just felt like eating in a friend's cluttered home.

 Papaya Salad